Aakriti05/Robocon/README.md

 Its includes codes writen for various mechanisms and includes codes both in Arduino and Python(for Raspberry pi).

 1. Aiming Mechanism with PID (ABU Robocon 2017)
-2. 3-wheel holonomic drive with PID (ABU Robocon 2016)
+2. 3-wheel holonomic drive with PID (ABU Robocon 2016) (Contact me)
-3. etc.
+3. For other codes contact me through my mail